stefanil/play2-clickstart/README.md

-#  Play 2 Hello World clickstart
+#  Automatic Remote-Deployment (by using a Clickstart):

 This clickstart sets up a SBT build service, repository and a basic Play 2 application.